tinyclub/linux-lab/README.md

 If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` and please make sure not use `tools/docker/trun`.

+### Note3

+To use the tools under `tools` without sudo, please make sure add your account to the docker group and reboot your system to take effect:

+    $ sudo usermod -aG docker $USER

+### Note4

+To optimize docker images download speed, please edit `DOCKER_OPTS` in `/etc/default/docker` via referring to `tools/docker/install`.